Parsifal-M/backstage-opa-plugins/plugins/backstage-opa-backend/README.md

       package: 'rbac_policy'
 ```

-This plugin currently works together with the [opa-entity-checker](https://github.com/Parsifal-M/brewed-backstage/blob/main/plugins/opa-entity-checker/README.md) and the [opa-permissions-wrapper](https://github.com/Parsifal-M/backstage-opa-permissions-wrapper) plugin(s).
+This plugin currently works together with the [opa-entity-checker](../backstage-opa-entity-checker/README.md) and the [opa-permissions-wrapper](../../packages/backstage-opa-permissions-wrapper/README.md) plugin(s).

 # Note!

 The `package` name in the `app-config.yaml` file should match the `package` name in the `rego` file.
-You can find some working example of policies to use with this plugin [here](https://github.com/Parsifal-M/backstage-opa-policies).
+You can find some working example of policies to use with this plugin [here](https://github.com/Parsifal-M/backstage-opa-policies) or in [here](../../example-opa-policies/README.md)

 ## Contributing

 I am happy to accept contributions to this plugin.
 Please fork the repository and open a PR with your changes.
-If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal) or [Twitter](https://twitter.com/_PeterM_) (I am not as active on Twitter)
+If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal)

-Don't forget to read the [Contributing Guide](CONTRIBUTING.md) before submitting your first contribution.

 ## License